-DanChurchAid is changing its evangelical character and is now focused on assisting all people regardless of their faith or religious conviction.
+During this period DanChurchAid developed its evangelical character and focused on assisting all people regardless of faith or religious conviction.

 In 1965, there were three billion people in the world, and two billion of them suffered from hunger.
 There were a number of reasons: floods, earthquakes, volcanic eruptions, drought – and not least, warfare.

-DanChurchAid fostered the idea of loading aircrafts with emergency aid and bringing relief efficiently to those is need.
+DanChurchAid fostered the idea of loading aircrafts with emergency aid and bringing relief efficiently to those in need.

 In 1967, Denmark saw its first humanitarian disaster transmitted via television, when the province of Biafra attempted to separate from Nigeria.

 For four years, DanChurchAid coordinated and lead international efforts to ensure humanitarian assistance to the civilian population in Biafra.
-An air lift with more than 5000 nightly flights to Biafra (Danish) saved millions of people from starvation.
+An airlift with more than 5,000 nightly flights to Biafra saved more than a million people from starvation.